wsrf16/anchor/README.md

 ## 3. Instructions for use
-This program supports linux, macos, and windows platforms.
+This program supports Linux, macOS, and Windows platforms.
 The cli is written in cobra, so the command line style is the same as that of kubernetes.
 When executed without parameters, you can view the help information.